scalable-web-systems/docker-compose/README.md

 For this tutorial to work, you will need to have docker version 19.0 or above installed through docker for linux or desktop for mac or docker desktop for windows.
 Downloads to these can be found [here](https://docs.docker.com/get-docker/).

-In terms of knowledge, this tutorial assumes basic knowledge of docker, containers and docker-compose.
+In terms of knowledge, this tutorial assumes basic knowledge of docker and containers.

-## Basic Concepts
+## Components of a Docker Compose file

 This section contains some of the key concepts part of docker swarm.